 Beans of all varieties like kidney beans, black beans, chick peas, lima beans are a wonderful source of iron, ranging up anywhere from 3 to 7 mg per cup.
 They are high in protein and fiber as well.
 Lentils are a good source for iron, protein, magnesium and vitamin B6.
 Cooked lentils offer up over 6 mg of iron per cup and are loaded with fiber that fills you up, lowers cholesterol, and helps keep your blood sugar levels stable.

-Cashew nuts, pine nuts, hazel nuts, almonds are all good source of iron.
+Cashew nuts, pine nuts, hazel nuts, Almonds are all good source of Iron.
 You can eat them raw or sprinkle them over your salad.
 Nuts won’t just make your meal delicious but also keep you full for longer.
+Soaked almonds are more effective to gain nutrients. nuts can be taken directly with milk before breakfast or it can be added in your salad.

 Pumpkin seeds, Sesame seeds & Chia seeds: